Share on ThriftyFunCheck out these photographs. Click at right to share your own photo in this guide.

 By Bob35 from Santa Barbara, CA

 A friend once called this bloom, 'Angel Wings.'
 The blooms will soon be opening in large numbers.
 Photographed with a digital camera in the morning under the patio cover.
-Christmas cactus are fun to raise and do well in our mild southern California climate.

 The Christmas Cactus (Schlumbergera) are not real Cactus plants.
 They are in the succulent family.
 These two are currently blooming on my North facing patio in partial shade.